diefenbach/django-lfc/docs/developer/api/index.rst

 .. warning::

     LFC is in alpha state.
-Please consider the API as supposed to be changed until we reach beta state.
+Please consider the API as supposed to be changed until it reaches beta state.

 Here you will find the official public API of LFC.